oracle/graal/docs/reference-manual/native-image/guides/debuginfo-walkthrough.md

  Locals at unknown address, Previous frame's sp in rsp
 ```
 that `min` got inlined into `implWrite`.
-Now stepping into the use-site of `min` we see
+Now stepping into the use-site of `min`, we see
 ```text
 (gdb) bt
 #0  java.lang.String::getChars(int, int, char[]*, int) (this=0x7ff7f9101230, srcBegin=0, srcEnd=14, dst=0x7ff7f858ac58, dstBegin=0) at java/lang/String.java:1688